couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/errors-and-diagnostics.markdown

 and logging information will be displayed.

-The value of the `LCB_LOGLEVEL` is an integer from 1 and higher.
+The value of the `LCB_LOGLEVEL` is an integer from 1 to 5.
 The higher the value the more verbose the details.
+The value of 0 disables the console logging.

 To set up your own logger, you must first define a logging callback to be invoked whenever the library emits a logging message